dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 4. Fill in the details in **Development Credentials**, including Dataset and Target Name.
 5. Click **Save.**

-Great job, you should now be able to access the Cloud IDE by clicking **Develop** on the navigation to start developing!

 <Lightbox src="/img/docs/dbt-cloud/refresh-ide/dev-credentials.png" width="100" height="100" title="Configure developer credentials in your Profile"/>

-### Access the Cloud IDE

 Now that you've set up your development environment and credentials, you should be able to access the Cloud IDE:

-1. Log in with your dbt Cloud account.
-If you don't have one, [sign up](https://www.getdbt.com/signup/) for an account for free.
-2. Click **Develop** at the top of the page to take you to the IDE.
+1. Click **Develop** at the top of the page to take you to the IDE.
-3. Initialize your project and familiarize yourself with the IDE and its delightful [features](#cloud-ide-features).
+2. Initialize your project and familiarize yourself with the IDE and its delightful [features](#cloud-ide-features).
-4. Nice job, you're ready to start developing and [building models](https://docs.getdbt.com/docs/get-started/getting-started/building-your-first-project/build-your-first-models) 🎉!
+3. Nice job, you're ready to start developing and [building models](https://docs.getdbt.com/docs/get-started/getting-started/building-your-first-project/build-your-first-models) 🎉!

 ## Build, compile, and run projects